Career Resources for LGBTQ Students

 How can the career center help me?

 The first step in any career search is to reflect on what is most important to you.
-As someone in the LGBTQ community, this means first understanding where you are in your own identity development.
+As someone in the LGBTQ community, this means first understanding where you are in your identity development.
 The Cawley Career Education Center is a space where you can ask questions about all aspects of personal career development.
 We provide a supportive and nonjudgmental environment and we know how often personal identity connects to career decisions.
 The guidelines below, while far from all-encompassing, are intended to help you make informed decisions about your career plans.

-At what point should I come “out” to an employer?
+At what point should I come out to an employer?

 1. On your resume